MirrexOne/MirrexOne/README.md

 # Hi there 👋.
 My name is Alexander.
 I am Java Backend Developer
 ![evening](evening.gif)
-Junior Java Backend Developer with experience and confident knowledge of Java Core, Spring Framework (Boot, MVC, Data JPA), Hibernate and working with Docker and CI/CD.
-I am proficient in Java 8+, Spring (Boot, MVC, Data JPA), Hibernate, PostgreSQL, Git, Linux, Docker.
+Junior Java Backend Developer with experience and confident knowledge of Java Core, Spring Framework (Boot, MVC, Data JPA, Security), Hibernate and working with Docker and CI/CD.
+I am proficient in Java 8+, Spring (Boot, MVC, Data JPA, Security), Hibernate, PostgreSQL, Git, Linux, Docker.
 In development I use Gradle, Maven and follow TDD methodology, using JUnit to write tests.
 I adhere to SOLID principles when designing applications, and use Design Patterns and integration testing practices.
 I have experience developing web applications using REST APIs and Hibernate ORM.
 I follow the principles of SOLID and clean code.
 Quick to learn new technologies and development methodologies.

 ## About me:
 🤝 I'm open to collaborate on any projects and job offers